DataDog/dd-trace-py/docs/advanced_usage.rst

   Usage: ddtrace-run <my_program>

-`--status`: This argument prints an easily readable tracer health check and configurations.
-It does not reflect configuration changes made during runtime.
+`--info`: This argument prints an easily readable tracer health check and configurations.
+It does not reflect configuration changes made at the code level, only environment variable configurations.

 The environment variables for ``ddtrace-run`` used to configure the tracer are detailed in :ref:`Configuration`.